ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/job-summary.md

 exit_status  137                  (Killed)
 ```

 First of all, the `exit_status` line is not zero (`0`); any software with an exit code other than zero indicates that something went wrong.
-It could be due to an error (typically `exit_status = 1`), or as here `137` with suggests that the job was "killed".
+It could be due to an error (typically `exit_status = 1`), or as here `137` which suggests that the job was "killed".
 If we look at `failed`, we see that some rules were enforced, which in our case suggests that the rule for resource `h_rt` was enforced.

 Next, if we look at: